 Instructors can impart only a fraction of the teaching.
 It is through your own devoted practice that the mysteries of the Art of Peace are brought to life.

-Whilst mainly living and practicing in the North West of England, he has trained in varies countries throughout Europe as well as Hombu Dojo (Tokyo).
+Whilst mainly living and practicing in the North West of England, he has trained in numerous countries throughout Europe as well as Hombu Dojo (Tokyo).

-Simon continues to study the art diligently and regularly accepts invitations to teach outside of his home dojo, where he endeavours to share experience spanning almost four decades of practice.
+He continues to study the art diligently and regularly accepts invitations to teach; endeavouring to share experience spanning four decades.

 John has practiced Aikido for 25 years and taught for 10.
 He enjoys every opportunity to share the joy of Aikido with others and to try and understand more as he does so.